Robinson R44 vs Bell 206 JetRanger — Piston vs Turbine Showdown

 The Real Question — Do You Need Turbine?

 Probably should have opened with this section, honestly.
-Because everything below — the costs, the performance numbers, the mission profiles — only makes sense once you’ve decided where you stand on that engine question.
+Because everything below — the costs, the performance numbers, the mission profiles — only makes sense once you’ve decided where you stand on the engine question.

 Operating Costs — The Numbers That Matter